catherineyu0611/VigenereCipher/README.md

-# VigenèreCipher
+# Vigenère Cipher

-a simple program that encodes a message using the Vigenère Cipher,
+a simple program that encodes a message using the Vigenère Cipher

 looking to make a decoder in the future!